Artificial Intelligence & Learning Analytics

 Introduction to educational data science

-This course will teach you how to use R to wrangle, analyze, and visualize education data.
+This course will teach you how to use R (for beginners) or advanced techniques (for experienced users) to wrangle, analyze, and visualize education data.
 In addition, you will learn how to think with and about data in ethical ways.
 You will explore questions with data and communicate results using R-Markdown, which lets you build interactive lab notebooks and rich data visualizations.
 In addition to working with traditional data sources (e.g., gradebook data, institutional data), students will also learn how to clean, explore, analyze, and visualize clickstream data obtained from learning management systems.
 By the end of this course, you will be able to transform data into insights that instructors can use to better understand their students and improve learning outcomes. |

 Introduction to AI in Education